AnclaTechs/minify/README.md

 # License
 Copyright (C) 2019 Ancla Technologies Ltd.

-Minify is free, open source software; Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+Minify is a free, open source software; Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at
 ```

    http://www.apache.org/licenses/LICENSE-2.0